jorenham/webcam-vr/README.md

 Adjust camera position in a 3d scene based on the user position estimated by your webcam

 ## System requirements
- - Have a webcam
+ - Webcam
- -
+ - Python 3.5 or higher

 ## Install & run
 ```bash